-XLD Agar is both selective and differential medium for the isolation, cultivation and differentiation of gram-negative enteric microorganisms This media is primarily used for isolation and differentiation of Salmonella and Shigella from both clinical and non-clinical specimens.
+Xylose lysine deoxycholate (XLD) agar is a selective and differential medium for the isolation, cultivation, and differentiation of gram-negative enteric microorganisms.
+This media primarily isolates and differentiates Salmonella and Shigella from clinical and non-clinical specimens.

-After exhausting the xylose supply Salmonella colonies decarboxylate lysine, increasing the pH once again to alkaline and mimicking the red Shigella colonies.
-However, Salmonellae also metabolise thiosulfate to produce hydrogen sulfide, which leads to the formation of colonies with black centers and allows them to be differentiated from the similarly colored Shigella colonies.
+After the xylose supply is exhausted, Salmonella spp decarboxylates lysine, increasing the pH to alkaline condition, and also produces red colonies like Shigella spp.
+However, Salmonellae also metabolize thiosulfate to produce hydrogen sulfide, which leads to the formation of colonies with black centers and allows them to be differentiated from the similarly colored Shigella colonies.

 - Heat with frequent agitation until the medium reaches the boiling point.